 “From Café Árabe, finding the square is easy.
 Our guy will point you in the right direction…”

 “Finding your way back to Café Árabe is also easy to do on your own…”

 So far, so good!

-This is where things took a bit of a wrong turn, so to speak…
+This is where things take a bit of a wrong turn…